cathxrsis/cathxrsis.github.io/_drafts/2020-10-30-STM-Considered-Harmful.md

 ## Conclusion: Babies \& Bathwater

-Despite my clickbait title, I do not advocate for full removal of state machine diagrams from systems engineering process; instead I urge engineers to take a nuanced approach to where they're useful.
-Using truth tables and pattern matching to describe functional behaviour is great for defining pure functionality but falls down quickly when the value of a function's output depends on a previous output value.
+Despite my clickbait title, I do not advocate for full removal of state machine diagrams from systems engineering process; instead I urge engineers to take a nuanced approach to understanding where they're useful and where they're not the best way to present behaviour.
+Using truth tables and pattern matching to describe functional behaviour is great for defining pure functionality but falls down quickly when the value of a function's output depends on a previously stored value.
 This is the case where state machine diagrams truly shine.
 The catch is that we must ensure that our state machines remain small and comprehensible to reviewers and consumers.
 For this reason I have put together a few best practice guidelines for the safer use of state machines in behavioural models:

 ### Expose the state